Day #9: I decided to book a day trip to Halong Bay. Price tag?

 Our boat was rather large.
 It felt more like a ship with many places to stand and watch the scenery and a dining hall below the deck for those who ordered lunch.

 Entering the bay felt epic.
 Karst rock formations shot up out of the sea like mountains.
 Cue dramatic Hollywood movie music– Pirates of the Caribbean, Lord of the Rings,… ?

 The bay holds 1,969 islands made of limestone karsts.
 The formations are due to erosion called karsts and boy, they stand majestic!
 Huge rock karsts shoot up from the ocean, standing a mountain high.
 It makes you feel small.
 I felt like I was in a different land and time completely, some mythical movie, like The Land that Time Forgot.
 I was waiting for terradactyls and dinosaurs to pop out.

 Within Halong Bay there are floating villages.
 Fishermen houseboats and floating fish markets buoy on the bay.
 We stopped at a floating fish farm while if you wanted to pay extra you could kayak in the bay and see the formations up close.

 We weren’t the only boat tour… not by a long shot.
 There were as many boats there as there are speedboat tours to the Phi Phi islands in Thailand.
 It kills the romance a bit to know you’re part of a herd in a crowd of several herds.
 Make sure you stay with your group so as not to get lost.

 Then we sailed to Thien Cung & Dao Gau caves, a grotto with giant stalactites.
-They Vietnamese have the cave lit up with colorful lights.
-It’s a little cheesy but I suspect it’s to make the cave more beautiful.
-Instead, it’s a bit like Disneyland.
-Still, this is the first cave I’ve seen, so there!
+They Vietnamese have the cave lit up with colorful lights; it’s cheesy and a bit like Disneyland.
+But I suspect it’s to make the cave more beautiful.
+This is the first cave I’ve seen, so there!

 High bay robbery: Travelers experiencing crime